godotengine/godot-docs/classes/class_packedfloat32array.rst

 Description
 -----------

-An array specifically designed to hold 32-bit floating-point values.
+An array specifically designed to hold 32-bit floating-point values (float).
 Packs data tightly, so it saves memory for large array sizes.

 If you need to pack 64-bit floats tightly, see :ref:`PackedFloat64Array<class_PackedFloat64Array>`.